fedgut/jsTicTacToe/README.md

 ## Testing

-- DevDependencies include webpack and babel to transpile ES6 for testing purposes only, there is no bundle
+- DevDependencies include webpack and babel to transpile ES6 for testing purposes only, there is no bundle.